rokkro/tmat/README.md

  5. Tweet data from the Twitter API is inserted into the specified MongoDB database and collection, in a JSON-like format.
  6. Incomplete Read error occurs when the API needs to "catch up" to the latest tweets.
 Some tweets are skipped when this occurs.
       Adding more filters (language, follower, etc) supposedly increases the frequency of this error.
- 7. Queries using both the follower and search term options, will retrieve ANY new tweets from the specified user, and ANY tweets from any user who tweets the specified search term.
+ 7. Queries using both the follower and search term options, will retrieve ANY new tweets from the specified user, and ANY  new tweets from any user who tweets the specified search term.

   #### Sentiment Analysis with Vader Sentiment: